louiz/biboumi/doc/biboumi.1.md

     “Gateway shutdown” quit message, except that biboumi does not exit when using this ad-hoc command.

+  - disconnect-from-irc-servers: Disconnect a single user from one or more IRC server.
+The user is immediately disconnected by closing the socket, no message is sent to the IRC server, but the user is of course notified with an XMPP message.
+The administrator can disconnect any user, while the other users can only disconnect themselves.

 ### Raw IRC messages

 Biboumi tries to support as many IRC features as possible, but doesn’t